rackerlabs/technical-blog/_posts/2015-10-26-trinity-article-I.md

 INFO: Waiting for EC2 instances to launch.
 This may take a few minutes.
 ~~~

-At this stage you can safely CTRL-C and wait a few minutes for the environment to be spun up.
-This takes longer for the first deployment since the full Docker image needs to be downloaded.
-Subsequent deployments of newer versions of the application will be faster since only the modified layers of the image need to be downloaded.
+At this stage, you can safely CTRL-C and wait a few minutes for the environment to be spun up.
+This takes longer for the first deployment, since the full Docker image needs to be downloaded.
+Subsequent deployments of newer versions of the application be faster, since only the modified layers of the image need to be downloaded.

 You can check periodically with "eb status" and wait for "Health: Green" to indicate that all is well: